yarax/duckless/README.md

 # Duckless

 Duckless is a wrapper for you functions, that allows you to use Haskell style function definitions.
-After that, while runtime, if your function was called in improper way it will be thrown clear human-readable exception.
+After that, while runtime, if your function was called in improper way it will be thrown a clear human-readable exception.

-Duckless supports:
+Currently supports:
 * Number of arguments
 * Base JavaScript types
-* Object types, based on JSON Schema
+* Complex types, based on JSON Schema
-* Return value of the function
+* Returned value of the function

 ## How to use